Nomadzy/DCS-World-Awesome-List/README.md

 * [DCSFlightpanels](https://github.com/DCSFlightpanels/DCSFlightpanels) primary use is for using [Saitek/Logitech panels](https://www.logitechg.com/en-gb/products/flight.html) and [Stream Deck](https://www.elgato.com/en/gaming/stream-deck) in DCS.
 Together with DCS-BIOS you can manage every control for the aircraft and use the Radio Panel to operate cockpit radio equipment and also show data from the aircraft in the Multipanel & Backlit Panel.
 You can use multiple panels of each type and configure them separately.
 It also supports [SRS](http://dcssimpleradio.com/gettingstarted/).

 * [aInstruments](http://lumatek.sk/aInstruments/index.html) is a paid Android tablet or phone app that show aircraft instruments from DCS.
 It also shows kneepad pages and SAMs threat pages.
 It can automaticaly dial GPS coordinates from map on Hornet or Harrier UFC as waypoint or as JDAM, JSOW targets on Hornet.
 Server part runs on computer where DCS World is installed and [client part runs on your Android device](https://play.google.com/store/apps/details?id=sk.lumatek.aInstruments).

+#### Skinning
+Skinning as its name implies is the act of making a new skin for a 3D model of an object like an aircraft or a ship, in the form of a bunch of *.dds image files, plus a text description file (description.lua).

+* Model Viewer 2: This tools is provided by ED and included with DCS in the bin directory.
+It let you open the 3D models of aircrafts (*.edm files), apply your skins and play the included animations (Ex: deploying landing gears) to test and see how your skin is behaving whithout openning DCS.

+* [The Gimp](https://www.gimp.org/) skins are made and edited with Photoshop, but if you dont have it and don't want to buy it, The Gimp is the best (only?) alternative you have.
+Its a free open source image manipulation software.

+* [DXTBmp](https://www.mwgfx.co.uk/programs/dxtbmp.htm) after making your skin using The Gimp in a bitmap format, this tool will let you convert the resulting files into DDS files, more suitable for the DCS 3D engine.

+* [NVidia DDS Plugin] Photoshop users can use this complet plugin to open and save DDS files